top of page

 Welcome

-The Rail Trail Green Space Association works to preserve the most beautiful part of the Okanagan Rail Trail in the city of Kelowna, BC.: the section that runs alongside Mill Creek at the base of Dilworth Mountain.
+The Rail Trail Greenspace Association is working to preserve the Kelowna BC Rail Trail Greenspace that runs alongside Mill Creek at the base of Dilworth Mountain.

 What the City Plans To Do

-The city is planning a new bypass, called the "Clement Extension" or the "Highway 33 Multi-Modal Corridor," to relieve congestion on Harvey Avenue by connecting Spall Road to McCurdy Road/Highway 33, a distance of two kilometers.
-The bike path would be moved to made way for the road, the wetlands would be destroyed, and a couple of concrete retaining walls cut into Dilworth Mountain.
+The City is planning a new 2 km road, called the "Clement Extension" or the "Highway 33 Multi-Modal Corridor," to connect Spall Road to Highway 33 (see map).
+The multi-use path would be moved to make way for the road, the wetlands would be buried and concrete retaining walls cut into Dilworth Mountain.
 Instead of the Rail Trail's tranquil natural surroundings, users would be separated from the new road by an artificial 'green strip'.

 The layout for the new roadway plan